New Edition!

 With any drug testing, treat all individuals consistently, being careful not to single out any one group.
 And consult with competent drug testing experts to ensure that your test procedures are as accurate as possible.
 Because the laws of drug testing are in constant flux, talk to a lawyer before administering any tests.

-About half of the states have legalized the use of marijuana when a doctor prescribes it to treat a medical condition.
-More recently, a growing minority of states (including California) have decriminalized marijuana for recreational use.
 This doesn’t necessarily mean that you can’t test employees for marijuana use—or fire them for testing positive—however.
 In some states, employers may fire employees who test positive for marijuana, even if they have a valid prescription for the drug.
 Other states protect employees from termination in this context, as long as they don’t use or possess the drug—and are not impaired—at work.
 This is one of the most rapidly changing areas of law right now.
-If you do business in a state that has decriminalized the use of marijuana for medicinal or recreational use, you should definitely talk to a lawyer before you adopt a drug testing program or fire anyone who tests positive under your existing program. |
+If you do business in a state that has decriminalized the use of marijuana for medical or recreational use, you should definitely talk to a lawyer before you adopt a drug testing program or fire anyone who tests positive under your existing program.

 Recovering addicts are protected from discrimination, but not if they are currently engaged in the illegal use of drugs.
 The ADA prohibits you from discriminating against people because of their past drug problems.
 This includes people who no longer use drugs illegally and those who are receiving treatment for drug addiction or have successfully been rehabilitated.
 However, if an applicant tests positive for drug use, addiction is not a defense.
 You can make job decisions based on the current use of illegal drugs, even if it is fueled by an underlying addiction.